-The Economic Regulation Authority (Authority) is responsible for administering the gas licensing scheme under the Energy Coordination Act 1994 (Act).
-A business licensed by the Authority is required to comply with a range of obligations prescribed by the Act and its associated regulations and codes.
+The Economic Regulation Authority (ERA) is responsible for administering the gas licensing scheme under the Energy Coordination Act 1994 (Act).
+A business licensed by the ERA is required to comply with a range of obligations prescribed by the Act and its associated regulations and codes.

-Under section 11M of the Act, the Authority may determine licence terms and conditions, including requiring a licensee to provide to the Authority specified information in relation to the licence.
-Clause 16.1 of gas trading licences states:
+Under section 11M of the Act, the ERA may determine licence terms and conditions, including requiring a licensee to provide to the ERA specified information in relation to the licence.
+Clause 21.1 of gas distribution licences states:

-The licensee must provide to the Authority any information that the Authority may require in connection with its functions under the Act in the time, manner and form specified by the Authority.
+The licensee must provide to the ERA any information that the ERA may require in connection with its functions under the Act in the time, manner and form specified by the ERA.